-Every year the Louisiana Emergency Response Commission's Plans Review Committee (LERC) conducts reviews of Parish Annex H plans to determine compliance with applicable state law and to evaluate the functionality of the plan.
-During the 2013 review cycle, 16 parish plans were reviewed based upon the current checklist.
-The review checklist is designed to provide feedback to the parish regarding the full scope of planning for response to hazardous materials incidents.
-Those parishes included:
+Every year the Louisiana Emergency Response Commission conducts reviews of parish All Hazards Plans (ESF-10 Hazmat) to determine compliance with the Emergency Planning & Community Right-to-Know Act (Section 303) and applicable state law.
+During the 2015 review cycle, a total of 16 parish plans were evaluated and feedback was provided to the parish regarding the full scope of planning for response to hazardous materials incidents.